Wild TurkeyMeleagris gallopavo

 Wild Turkeys are the largest bird nesting in Tennessee.
 This large-bodied, big-footed species only flies short distances, but roosts in trees at night.
-The historic range of the Wild Turkey extended from southern Canada throughout the United States to central Mexico.
+The historic range of Wild Turkey extended from southern Canada throughout the United States to central Mexico.
+The eastern subspecies occurs in Tennessee.

 It was a very important food animal to Native Americans and early settlers, but by the early 1900s over-hunting eliminated this species from most of its range, including much of Tennessee.
 Modern wildlife management has reestablished this bird throughout its historic range and into 49 of the 50 United States.